ministryofjustice/modernisation-platform-environments/terraform/modules/ec2_instance/README.md

 ### Checking database restore has completed succesfully

-Connect to the new database instance using aws ssm as normal
+Connect to the new database instance using aws ssm as normal.

-Run the following commands
+Run the following commands to enter the oracle environment.

 ```
 sudo su - oracle